themiscadiz/NFC_Readings_plus_MP3_Shield/README.md

 <!-- thank and reference all the things that made your project happen -->
 ## Acknowledgements

-* **Thanks to Antonio M Guimaraes tu recommendations in the technical and accessibility aspect of this project.**
+* **Thanks to Antonio M Guimaraes for recommendations on the technical and accessibility aspect of this project.**
 * [Cytron Easy MP3 Shield](https://www.cytron.io/p-cytron-easy-mp3-shield) for their product and documentation
 * [Adafruit](https://learn.adafruit.com/adafruit-pn532-rfid-nfc) for their product and documentation